AshwinDeshpande96/option_pricing/_posts/survival_analysis/2025-07-23-background.markdown

 * Hazard function - $h(t)$
 * Mean residual life - $\text{mrl}(t)$

 If we know one of the four functions we can determine the other three uniquely.
-Additionally we may be interested in calculating cumulative hazard function $H(t)$.
-An intuitive way of understanding $H(t)$ is the total risk experienced by the system up to time $t$.
+Additionally we may be interested in calculating cumulative hazard function $H(t)$. $H(t)$ is the total risk experienced by the system up to time $t$.

 ### Survival function